Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The final positive that I’ll note is surrounds Rocket’s grammar usage.
 I like that Rocket makes grammar insights and instruction a major part of its coursework.

-Both their audio lessons and digital textbook lessons are packed with helpful explanations and tips to help you master all the various grammar rules and principles in the French language (which FYI, can be pretty different from English).
+Both their audio lessons and digital textbook lessons are packed with helpful explanations and tips to help you master all the various grammar rules and principles (which FYI, can be pretty different from English).

 Effective, Though Not Cheap